tshrode37/Florida-Manatee-Mortalities/README.md

 ### Evaluating Forecast Accuracy

-One way to evaluate our forecast accuracy is to create a training and testing dataset, where the training set is used to estimate any parameters of the forecasting method and the testing data is used to evaluate the model's accuracy.
+One way to evaluate the forecast accuracy of our models is to create a training and testing dataset, where the training set is used to estimate any parameters of the forecasting method and the testing data is used to evaluate the model's accuracy.
 Now, the training set is usually comprised of the first 75-80% of the time series data, while the testing set is the remaining 20-25%.
 Using the training dataset for the Exponential Smoothing and the ARIMA(2,1,2) model, we obtain the following results.

 Model  |    RMSE | MAE | MAPE |
 -----  |    -----  | -----  | -----
 Exponential Smoothing  |  174.02882  | 120.97609  | 19.67884
 ARIMA(2,1,2)  | 264.76398   | 206.96896  | 34.50

 The two most commonly used measures are the Mean Absolute Error (MAE) and the Root Mean Squared Error (RMSE).
 Usually, the MAE is to compare forecast methods since is it easy to understand and compute.
-However, the RMSE is widely used.
+However, the RMSE is more widely used.
 The Mean Absolute Percentage Error (MAPE) is unit-free, which makes it frequently used to compare forecast performances.
-Measures are based on the testing data, which serves as a more objective basis than the training period to assess predictive accuracy
+Measures are based on the testing data, which serves as a more objective basis than the training period to assess predictive accuracy.
 With either measure used, the results above suggest that the Exponential Smoothing method is the better method.
 We can also plot the results.

 <img src="https://user-images.githubusercontent.com/54876028/116443934-3c5cc800-a822-11eb-960f-a1bbb2c7cf17.png" width="550" height="500"/>